-The MIT Grant for Graduate Students with Children is a need-blind pilot that MIT is launching for the 2020-2021 academic year.
+The MIT Grant for Graduate Students with Children is a need-blind pilot program for the 2020-2021 academic year.
 All PhD students whose children live with them are eligible for this grant.
 In addition, Master’s students enrolled in most programs that award the Master of Science, and in programs awarding the Master of Architecture or Master in City Planning, are eligible if their children live with them (see eligibility details below).

 The grant may be used to cover expenses such as child care, health care, and housing.
-While it does not cover the bulk of child care expenses, the grant is intended to help alleviate some of the financial hardship our student parents face while allowing them flexibility to tailor child care to their needs.
+While it does not cover the bulk of child care expenses, the grant is intended to help alleviate some of the financial hardship our student parents face while allowing them budgeting flexibility.

 Grant amounts for the 2020-2021 academic year are: